 The downside is that it will take longer to pay off the home.
 However, it can be well worth a refinance if it helps you keep your home during a financially tough time.

 3. Use today’s rates to lower your payment

-Mortgage rates are hitting three-year lows and coming close to the all-time lows seen in 2012.
+Mortgage rates are hitting two-year lows and are not far off from the all-time lows seen in 2012.

 Today’s rates offer a chance for struggling homeowners to reduce their payments, even if they are not employing one of the other strategies, namely converting a fixed-rate to an ARM or a short-term loan to a thirty-year fixed.